consbulaquena/TherapyChat/README.md

 [![Swift](https://img.shields.io/badge/Swift-4.0-orange.svg)]() [![Platform](https://img.shields.io/badge/platform-iOS-lightgrey.svg)]()

 iOS Chat app, photo/ video and realtime chat conversations.

-<b>Note: Does not include the Podfile which contains 100+ MB large files GitHub does not allow.</b>
+<b>TherapyChat</b> is an app that connects therapist to individuals who need help.
+Get support one-on-one with a therapist who can talk with you about your struggles from anxiety to depression, anonymous chat is available for individuals who are shy.

 ![alt tag]()

 ### Features